Stylopage: Morphology and growth

 Stylopage is characterized by sparsely-growing, dichotomously branching, aseptate vegetative hyphae.
 The genus is also distinguished from morphologically similar genera, such as Acaulopage, by its production of aseptate conidia on long, erect conidiophores.
 Vegetative hyphae are typically colourless or hyaline in appearance, although in some species, such as S. hadra, the adhesive substance used to constrain prey can cause the vegetative hyphae to appear golden-yellow under magnification.
 The size and shape of conidia, number of conidia per conidiophore, dimensions of hyphae, and presence or absence of zygospores all vary between species of Stylopage.
 Almost all species that produce multiple conidia per conidiophore do so successively - that is, after the production of one conidium, the conidiophore will branch out and continue elongating to produce another, often after previous conidia have detached.

 Due to its predaceous metabolism, Stylopage is dependent on the presence of other heterotrophs – most often, saprophytic nematodes or amoebae to thrive.
 As such, even the most well-studied species, such as S. hadra, cannot readily be grown on a pure, sterile culture without significant prior presence of saprophytic bacteria and fungi.
 Many Stylopage species can be grown in laboratory conditions, but a relatively permeable surface must be used as a substrate for the necessary saprophyte growth.
 For example, Drechsler reported that little to no Stylopage growth could be seen on relatively hard cornmeal agar in initial assays, due to the inability of organisms such as amoebae and nematodes to support themselves on the surface.
 More recent studies have found more success with growing Stylopage in culture on water agar or 2% cornmeal agar, inoculated with molds originating from rotting leaves or animal dung.
 In keeping with the preference of Stylopage for temperate habitats, the optimal isolation and growth temperature for Stylopage in culture seems to be room temperature, in cultures originating from both dung and leaf litter.
-As such, cultures of different Stylopage species have been successful between 20-28 °C. Depending on the species, growth of Stylopage vegetative hyphae can begin as quickly as 48 hours or as slowly as 2 weeks after initial inoculation of the substrate.
+As such, cultures of different Stylopage species have been successful between 20 and 28 °C. Depending on the species, growth of Stylopage vegetative hyphae can begin as quickly as 48 hours or as slowly as 2 weeks after initial inoculation of the substrate.

 Arthropod dispersal has been identified as a possible major dispersal mechanism for at least one species of Stylopage.
 S. anomala conidia exhibit close association to both Sappinia pedata, an amoeba, and to the ventral head and lower leg regions of gamasid mites associated with moose dung.
 This is accomplished through adhesive material released from the beaked apex of each conidium.
 These mites are motile and also associate with species of beetles themselves, enabling the S. anomala conidia to gain a powerful dispersal mechanism.
 Aquatic dispersal has also been suggested as a mechanism of dispersal, and S. scoliospora shows noticeable adaptations to aquatic life, such as comparatively long, curved hyphae and the possibility of prostrate conidiophore development.